 When my daughter knocked a baby tooth out at 11 months old, we panicked.
 Would she be able to eat normally?
 Would the adult tooth come through ok?
 Would people stare at her?
-It turned out not to be that big of a problem and, now that her adult tooth has come through, I wanted to offer some reassurance to anyone whose child has a baby tooth knocked out.
+It turned out not to be that big of a problem and, now that her adult tooth has come through, I wanted to share our experience and offer some reassurance to anyone whose child has a baby tooth knocked out.

 How the Baby Tooth got Knocked Out

 We’d just come back from a walk in the rain and I’d taken her upstairs so I could change into dry clothes.
 She wasn’t walking yet but was pulling herself up and while my back was turned she pulled herself up using my bedside table.
 One of the drawers was open and she slipped back down, knocking the tooth on the open drawer.

 I knew immediately that something was really wrong by the way she cried.
 A real pain cry is very different to the tears of anger and frustration you hear all the time as the parent of a baby.
 I picked her and there was blood everywhere, teeth bleed a lot!